 Safety and research are important to ensure the best quality care, especially in home birth settings.
 Midwives are trained medical professionals who are specialists in normal pregnancy, birth, and newborn care.
 We provide comprehensive prenatal care including referral for laboratory tests, ultrasound and genetic screening and are trained to screen for and manage common complications of pregnancy and childbirth.
 When necessary, we work collaboratively and refer to alternative health care modalities as well as obstetricians, pediatricians and neonatologists.
 Our collaborative relationship with hospital-based providers is one of the components of home birth safety, since rapid transfer and smooth arrival is optimal for safety.

 SAFETY & EQUIPMENT

 Midwives are the only health-care providers trained and equipped to provide all the necessary care that you and your baby will need at your home birth.
 The equipment midwives bring along with them to home births is equivalent to what would be found in a community hospital, including oxygen, IV fluids, medications to stop bleeding and sterile instruments.

 Midwives continually evaluate and assess the mother, baby and the overall situation to confirm all is normal and do not wait for a crisis to consider moving from home to hospital.
 Research shows transfer to hospital is far more common for an exhausted mother and a slow labor rather than an emergency.
-During a home birth, if we determine that it would be best for you to move to a hospital, I will accompany you to hospital and continue to care for you in a supportive role.
-If there is a need to transfer in an emergency, I will keep you and/or your baby medically stable, arrange the transfer and stay with you until your baby is born and/or until the situation has been resolved.
+During a home birth, if we determine that it would be best for you to move to a hospital, we accompany you to hospital and continue to care for you in a supportive role.
+If there is a need to transfer in an emergency, we keep you and/or your baby medically stable, arrange the transfer and stay with you until your baby is born and/or until the situation has been resolved.